 So what can you eat if you are in the snacking mood?

-3. Banana and nuts: Have half of a banana with a handful of your favorite nuts.
+4. Banana and nuts: A banana before bed is an excellent choice.
+Have half of a banana with a handful of your favorite nuts.
 You’re getting tryptophan and healthy carbs so it’s an excellent mix.

 Bananas are chockfull of potassium and magnesium, which both help to relax your muscles to give you a peaceful night’s sleep.
 Bananas also have the added benefit of helping to lower your blood pressure while you sleep.

 5. Crackers and nut butter: Get a few rice, flax or sprouted grain crackers and spread on some all-natural nut butter for a mix of complex carbs and protein with tryptophan.